-Speaker submissions open several times each year.
+Speaker submissions open twice each year.
 To join our mailing list, use the form at the bottom of the page and you will be notified of the next call for proposals.

 Ignite Baltimore aims to assemble great minds to discuss interesting topics that will inspire a diverse audience and get people talking.
 While there are no set rules or automatic restrictions on subject matter, here are a few guidelines to keep in mind that will help improve your odds of being selected to speak.